In Depth Baby Product Reviews Led by a Pediatrician

 Fabric 100% Cotton

 The Baby K'tan Original is a wrap “-ish” carrier without the convoluted wrap features that make them harder to master without assistance.
 This “special” wrap is two loops of fabric linked together, making it easier to put on without holding your baby and easy to put the baby in once the carrier is in place.
-We love this unique design, the soft, somewhat stretchy fabric, and the use of 100% cotton for little ones from 8-35 lbs.
+We love this unique design, the soft, somewhat stretchy fabric, and the use of 100% cotton for little ones from 8 to 35 lbs.
 The K'tan's price is reasonable and ideal for tighter budgets, and the easy-to-use design makes the minimal price bump over ordinary wraps worth it.
+As one tester mentioned, “I was surprised at how simple it was to put on, especially compared to other wraps.
+It's great for when you need something quick and easy, but still comfy for baby.

 Read more: Baby K'tan Original review